bofh69/rust-teris/README.md

 # rust-teris

-A toy tetris game in Rust
+A toy tetris game in Rust.

+"Play" with hjkl and space. q to quit.